saidfathalla/Science-knowledge-graph-ontologies/ModSci/README.md

 ## Documentation and visualization
-The Wizard for documenting ontologies [WIDOCO](https://github.com/dgarijo/Widoco) is used to create HTML documentation for the ontology (available via [https://w3id.org/skgo/modsci#]), thus enabling human understandability of the ontologies.
+The Wizard for documenting ontologies [WIDOCO](https://github.com/dgarijo/Widoco) is used to create HTML documentation for the ontology (available via [https://w3id.org/skgo/modsci#]), thus enabling human-understandability of the ontologies.
 Besides, the \texttt{rdfs:comment} property is used to provide a human-readable description of each resource.
 An interactive visualization for browsing ModSci hierarchy has been developed using [D3.JS](https://d3js.org/) libraries.